opensearch-project/data-prepper/docs/developer_guide.md

 Building Data Prepper requires JDK 11 or 17.
-The Data Prepper Gradle build runs in a Java 11 or 17 JVM, but uses [Gradle toolchains](https://docs.gradle.org/current/userguide/toolchains.html) to compile the Java code using Java 8.
-If you have a JDK 8 installed locally, Gradle will use your installed JDK 8.
-If you do not, Gradle will install JDK 8.
+The Data Prepper Gradle build runs in a Java 11 or 17 JVM, but uses [Gradle toolchains](https://docs.gradle.org/current/userguide/toolchains.html) to compile the Java code using Java 11.
+If you have a JDK 11 installed locally, Gradle will use your installed JDK 11.
+If you do not, Gradle will install JDK 11.

-All main source code builds on JDK 8, so it must be compatible with Java 8.
-The test code (unit and integration tests) runs using JDK 11 and may use Java 11 features.
+All main source code builds on JDK 11, so it must be compatible with Java 11.
+The test code (unit and integration tests) runs using JDK 11.

 ## Building from source